DaneSpiritGOD/MIT-6.824/docs/mr/mr.md

 # Insight
 ## Should all map task be done before starting first reduce task?
 When one reduce task is ready to start, it needs input.
 Input of reduce task is the output of map task, which means reduce task requires map task output.
-So does it require mere some outputs of map tasks or **ALL** outputs?
+So does it require partial outputs of map tasks or **ALL** outputs?
 The answer is **ALL**.
 Every map task can generate data for some few specific reduce tasks by calculating the hash of data and retrieving the id of reduce task.
 Only when all the map tasks are done, the resources required in one reduce task are ready.

 > ### 3.1 Execution Overview
 > The Map invocations are distributed across multiple